philippinespire/pire_lcwgs_data_processing/README.md

 ## NCBI Sequence Read Archive (SRA)
 <p>

-Now that your metadata has been uploaded to GEOME, we can move on to submitting our reads to the [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra/docs/).
+Now that your metadata has been uploaded to GEOME, we can move on to submitting our raw reads to the [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra/docs/).
 </p>

 <details><summary>I. Renaming and Downloading Raw Files to Your Home Directory</summary>